 “Consumers feel pressure to participate in the shopping frenzy and probably put more pressure on themselves than they need to,” Sandra told us.
 “Or, others put pressure on them because they’re feeling the same way.”

 How do you keep your unexpected spending down, especially on credit cards?

 “There are many options for decreasing the amount you want to spend,” Sandra said.
 “One of the best ways is to keep in mind how much you can afford, what your budget is and have the commitment to stick to it.”

 Our suggestion is to take time during your budgeting session to think about possible costs that could pop up.

-Planning for as many expenses as you can will help you feel like you have control over your finances and you’ll be less likely to give in to the consumerism that’s swirling through the holidays like an all-consuming winter storm.
+Planning for as many expenses as you can help you feel like you have control over your finances and you’ll be less likely to give in to the consumerism that’s swirling through the holidays like an all-consuming winter storm.

-There’s an old story from antiquity where a guy is out hunting and he gets real hungry and decides to go home.
+There’s an old story from antiquity where a guy is out hunting and he gets really hungry and decides to go home.
 When he arrives home, his younger brother is cooking up an amazing stew.

 The older brother is so hungry he offers his birthright (land, honor, wealth) to his younger brother for a bowl of the stew.
 The younger brother takes the deal – wise move, bro – and the older brother is left with a great dinner and absolutely no financial future.